mfumagalli/ngsTools/README.md

 NOTE for developers: if you wish to make changes and update the whole package:

     % # in the modified repo
+    % # be sure to be on the master branch: git checkout master
     % git commit -a -m 'Local changes...'
     % git push
     % # in ngsTools main repo